Gender neutrality in languages with grammatical gender: Welsh

 Some consider the agent suffix -ydd to be more gender neutral than -wr however the Translation Service advises against the use of words ending in -ydd in job titles unless it is natural to do so.
 This means that established words such as cyfieithydd "translator" are readily used whereas terms such as rheolydd for "manager" instead of rheolwr or cyfarwyddwraig "(specifically feminine) director" instead of cyfarwyddwr are proscribed by the Service.
 It does however allow for their use in personal contexts such as email signatures and business cards.

 A distinction in gender is also found in some other classes of words, for instance, those referring to nationality.
 This becomes is more apparent in Welsh, which prefers to use a noun, than in English, which tends to use an adjective of nationality, for example, "He is Irish" is more often Gwyddel yw e "He is an Irishman" and "She is Irish" becomes Gwyddeles yw hi "She is an Irishwoman".
 With countries that do not have such a close connection with Wales, usually those further away, only one form of the noun is found, for example, Rwsiad "a Russian" (both masculine and feminine).
 Phrases can also be used rather than a single word and these can be gender specific, e.g., dyn o Angola "a man from Angola, an Angolan" and merch o Angola "a woman from Angola, an Angolan", or have one form for both referents, e.g., un o Angola "one from Angola, an Angolan".

 In the plural, there is a single third person plural pronoun, nhw "they", and no distinction is made for grammatical gender.
 With nouns, the tendency is to use the form of the grammatically masculine nouns when referring to groups of mixed sex, so athrawon "teachers" (from masculine athro) is used when describing male and female teachers together.
 The plural athrawesau "teachers" (from feminine athrawes) exists is used rarely and in contexts where the speaker desires to emphasize the fact that the teachers are female.

+Irish

+Within the Irish language, poor usage of the language has resulted in lack of discussion of gender neutrality, with language advocates primarily focusing on improving language services and promoting usage of any form.
+However, some terms for job titles have seen a reduction in usage.
+'Bean-gharda' is viewed as outdated, and now 'garda' is used regardless of gender.
+Similarly, 'banaltra' (with the prefix 'ban-' indicating female gender) and 'banaltra fir' have seen a replacement with 'altra'.
+Others remain unaltered, such as 'fear an phoist' and 'bean an phoist', both of which indicate gender equally.
+Terms such as 'banríonn', meaning 'queen', also remain unaltered.

+In 2018, a 'Queer Dictionary / Foclóir Aiteach' was launched, providing Irish-language terminology for gender-neutral terms used in English.